ferrous-systems/rust-training/training-slides/src/cpp-cheatsheet.md

 Rust modules work like C++ modules, not like `#include` files.
 They export certain symbols (i.e. types/functions) under a given name.
-They and are not included as in-place text.
+They are not included as in-place text.

 Modules are also important for scoping in Rust.
 Unlike namespaces, modules and all items in them have their own visibility (e.g. `pub` or not).